DoTheEvo/ansible-arch/README.md

 * to search in yazi, I mostly use `f` - filter or `z` - for fzf
   * `f` - filter, only leaves results fitting the pattern visible
   * `/` - classical search in the current pane, `n` goes to next result
-  * `z` - opens fzf with fd, for search in current directory and all its subdirectories
+  * `z` - opens fzf with fd, for search in current directory and all its subdirectories, only files not directories
   * `s` - search using fd
-* press `g` - go-to dialogue to see bookmarked places
+* press `g` - go-to dialogue to see bookmarked places, they are defined in yazi `keymap.toml`
-* `a` - creates a file, if the name ends with `/` it creates a folder
+* `a` - creates a file, if the name ends with `/` it creates a directory
 * `y` - copy selected file, `p` - paste that file<br>
-  whats nice that if a file with the name exist it ads `_1` to the new copy the copy which makes for quick and easy creation of a backup of a file before editing it<br>
+  whats nice that if a file with the name exist it ads `_1` to the new copy, which makes for quick and easy creation of a backup of a file before editing it<br>
   `x` moves the file
 * `t` - a new tab
-* `,` and then `S` - sorts by size which shows folder size
+* `,` and then `S` - sorts by size which shows directories size

-In the shell one can also use locate to searh for something - `locate caddyfile`<br>
+In the shell one can also use locate to search for something - `locate caddyfile`<br>
 alias is sets so that locate is not case sensitive<br>
 locate(plocate) updates its databases every 12h

-I use ctrl+s hotkey to add sudo to the begining current line, or ctrl+f to prepend `sudo micro` for text editor.
+I use ctrl+s hotkey to add `sudo` to the begining current line, or ctrl+f to prepend `sudo micro` for text editor.<br>
+Theses are defined in `.myownrc` for the zsh shell.

 ### Micro copy paste when SSH